schooltool-project/schooltool-book/source/years.rst

    .. image:: images/years-0.png

-Click the **Add: School Year** link in the sidebar and enter the Title for the year and the start and end dates and hit **Submit**.
+Click the **Add: School Year** link in the sidebar, enter the Title for the year and the start and end dates, and hit **Submit**.
 Keep the title as short as possible, because it is used as a link frequently.
-When you click on the date field, a calendar widget will appear to help you chose the day.
+When you click on the date field, a calendar widget will appear to help you choose the day.

 When setting up the start and end dates, remember that years cannot overlap.